hanfeng-cdd/M-ADDA/README.md

 usps2mnist          0.951500
 uspsBig2mnistBig    0.983100
 ```
+which represent the accuracies obtained on the target test set.

 - mnistBig, and uspsBig use the full training set.
 - mnist, and usps use 2000 images from MNIST and 1800 images from USPS for training, respectively.